aannenko/CrackSharp/src/CrackSharp.Api/README.md

 ### Usage
 1. To **decrypt** a hash `50.jPgLzVirkc`, open the following address in your web browser, substituting `<address>` with your web-service's address:
 `<address>/api/v1/des/decrypt?hash=50.jPgLzVirkc`.
-Output: `hi` - that's the text behind the DES hash `50.jPgLzVirkc`
+Output: `hi` - that's the text behind the hash `50.jPgLzVirkc`
 2. To **encrypt** a word `LOL`, open the following address in your web browser, substituting `<address>` with your web-service's address:
 `<address>/api/v1/des/encrypt?text=LOL`.
-Output: DES hash that corresponds to `LOL` with its first two characters being an auto-generated salt.
+Output: hash that corresponds to `LOL` with its first two characters being an auto-generated salt.

 #### Available params
 *Decryption*
-- `hash=<some_des_hash_here>` - the service will attempt to find a combination of characters behind the given DES hash.
+- `hash=<some_des_hash_here>` - the service will attempt to find a combination of characters behind the given hash.
 - `maxTextLength=<your_number_here>` (optional) - the service will check all character combinations (words) starting from 1 char-long and up to the provided word length before giving up.
 Defalut value is `8`.
 - `chars=abcXYZ` (optional) - the service will only build combinations from these characters.
 Default value is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.

 *Encryption*
 - `text=<text_to_encrypt>` - the service will encrypt first 8 characters of the specified text (see remarks below) and return encryption result.
 If salt is not specified by the user, it is generated automatically.
 - `salt=<encryption_salt>` (optional) - salt allows for predictable encryption results.
-The first two characters of a DES hash is its salt.
+The first two characters of a hash is its salt.

 ### Remarks
-1. Primary goal of each decryption request to this web service is to decrypt the specified DES hash.
+1. Primary goal of each decryption request to this web service is to decrypt the specified hash.
 It means that the parameters `maxTextLength` and `chars` will be ignored if the service already knows a decrypted value of the hash.
 Also if multiple requests to decrypt the same hash are made at the same time but with different values for `chars` and/or `maxTextLength`, multiple decryption tasks will start.
 If any of these tasks decrypts the hash, all these tasks will immediately return decrypted value even if it's not composable from the specified `chars` or is longer than `maxTextLength`.

-2. Encryption requests will cache encryption results so that decryption requests could use them in the future.
-For example, a request `/api/v1/des/encrypt?text=tungstenite&salt=a1` will return `a1dosrPtorvEw`, and a subsequent request `/api/v1/des/decrypt?hash=a1dosrPtorvEw` will instantly return `tungsten` ([crypt(3)](https://www.man7.org/linux/man-pages/man3/crypt.3.html) only encrypts first 8 characters of the text).
+2. Encryption requests will end in encryption results being cached so that decryption requests could use them in the future.
+For example, a request `/api/v1/des/encrypt?text=tungstenite&salt=a1` will return `a1dosrPtorvEw`, and a subsequent request `/api/v1/des/decrypt?hash=a1dosrPtorvEw` will instantly return `tungsten` (crypt(3) only encrypts first 8 characters of the text).
 If the encryption result would not have been there for the decryption request to use, decryption process would start and take some time to decrypt the hash.

-3. If decrypting a hash with an OpenShift-hosted app takes longer than 30 seconds, chances are you will see an error `504 Gateway Time-out The server didn't respond in time.` coming from your OpenShift route.
-At the time of writing, to fix this I had to add an annotation to the route with a key `haproxy.router.openshift.io/timeout` and value `10m` which increased the timeout to 10 minutes (according to [this](https://docs.openshift.com/container-platform/4.2/networking/routes/route-configuration.html) article).